 - Augmented Reality Fitting Room and Beauty Section in Sephora all enable consumers to imagine how certain items may look on themselves.

-Nike, an American multinational corporation which has always been the pioneer in digital trends has set itself some incredible goals with Omnichannel.
+Nike, an American multinational corporation that has always been the pioneer in digital trends has set itself some incredible goals with Omnichannel.

 In 2017, Nike owned a total of 1,142 retail stores throughout the entire world.
 And because of that, the inventory system immediately became chaotic and hard to control.
 But the company didn’t let it interfere with them for long because right after the problem happened, they soon applied Omnichannel into the system to manage and tidy up their inventory and backend.
 This resulted in an impressive sales boost for Nike.

-After handling the inventory, Nike established the Nike App and it immediately becomes a real asset to the brand: Inventory and data are capitalized in real time, shoppers are recognized as soon as they enter stores, allowing them to scan for product availability and check out without waiting in line (This function has only been available in 30 stores around the US, UK and they are planning to scale up within the next 12 months).
+After handling the inventory, Nike established the Nike App.
+It immediately becomes a real asset to the brand: Inventory and data are capitalized in real-time, and shoppers are recognized as soon as they enter stores, allowing them to scan for product availability and check out without waiting in line (This function has only been available in 30 stores around the US, UK and they are planning to scale up within the next 12 months).

-Another digital invention is Nike fit which allows customers to size their footwear correctly without going to stores and actually try them on.
+Another digital invention is Nike Fit, which allows customers to size their footwear correctly without going to stores and trying them on.
 This has effectively shown how much the company cares about its shoppers and immediately gains their hearts.
 Furthermore, Nike’s checkout process is full of customer-first initiatives such as promo codes from KOLs, pick-up from local stores (location tracking), and rewards point spending, all made possible by their omnichannel POS system.

-Topshop is a UK-based high street retailer that offers both women and men on-trend products.
+Topshop is a UK-based high-street retailer that offers both women’s and men’s on-trend products.
 They are on their way to making their Omnichannel as seamless as possible.

-Not only do Topshop provide a fantastic user experience across their mobile devices, they also bring a fresh new taste of fashion by displaying 6 billboards in London, Manchester, Leeds, Birmingham, Liverpool, and Glasgow which feature pictures whenever a Twitter account uses their hashtag “#LFW”.
-And the best thing is, all the billboards were within 10 minutes’ walk of a Topshop store.
-After the glamorous show, the company reported a 25% increase in their sales across all categories featured on the billboards.
+Not only does Topshop provide a fantastic user experience across their mobile devices, but they also bring a fresh new taste of fashion by displaying 6 billboards in London, Manchester, Leeds, Birmingham, Liverpool, and Glasgow which feature pictures whenever a Twitter account uses their hashtag “#LFW”.
+And the best thing is, all the billboards were within a 10-minute walk of a Topshop store.
+After the glamorous show, the company reported a 25% increase in its sales across all categories featured on the billboards.

 Amazon has brilliantly adapted to Omnichannel by incorporating all of their grounds together and creating a seamless experience for customers whether they are online or in stores.

 Amazon focuses on the customer experience.
-They use data to create a personalized, responsive interaction across all channels.
-It includes connecting customer data, and fulfilling customer’s wants in whichever channel they prefer.
+They use data to create personalized, responsive interaction across all channels.
+It includes connecting customer data, and fulfilling customers’ wants in whichever channel they prefer.

-When it comes to applying Omnichannel into delivery, Amazon is the true game changer.
+When it comes to applying Omnichannel to delivery, Amazon is the true game-changer.
 By spending years and millions of dollars on the delivery system, the company has made it possible to bring up one-hour Prime Now delivery in many markets and same-day or next-day delivery available on millions of products.
 This has incredibly met the needs of customers since they all want to lay hands on their orders as soon as possible.

-IKEA is now leveraging their technology and innovation across all channels including mobile, website and in-store experience.
+IKEA is now leveraging its technology and innovation across all channels including mobile, website, and in-store experience.

-The company is approaching Omni channel with its mobile functionality which allows users to view and select their favourite items into a shopping list.
-By adding up items, the app also informs the shoppers exactly where in store to pick up that items since they can easily get lost in many IKEA’s staged showrooms
+The company is approaching Omnichannel with its mobile functionality which allows users to view and select their favorite items in a shopping list.
+By adding up items, the app also informs the shoppers exactly where in the store to pick up that item since they can easily get lost in many of IKEA’s staged showrooms

-GAP is doing a great job in bridging the gap between the digital world with its brick-and-mortar stores.
+GAP is doing a great job of bridging the gap between the digital world with its brick-and-mortar stores.

 BED, BATH AND BEYOND

 “During the first quarter, comparable sales consumed through customer-facing Websites and mobile applications grew in excess of 35%, while comparable sales consummated in stores were relatively flat.”
 CEO Steve Temares said.
-This has illustrated how great of an impact that Omni channel has made to Bed, Bath and Beyond.
+This has illustrated how great of an impact Omnichannel has made on Bed, Bath and Beyond.

-The company is focusing on speeding up their website and mobile flow as well as curbside pickup feature.
-In addition to that, they are creating more flexible options to deliver order more quickly and effectively.
+The company is focusing on speeding up its website and mobile flow as well as curbside pickup features.
+In addition to that, they are creating more flexible options to deliver orders more quickly and effectively.
 A feature called Shop now ship later has been launched which allows customers to purchase their favourite items first and have them delivered in a certain time.

 VALUE CITY FURNITURE

 Value City Furniture is a 60-year-old furniture retail chain with 118 stores across the country.
-Even though the company is in large scale, it is still working on a seamless system and building a personal relationship with customers.
+Even though the company is in a large scale, it is still working on a seamless system and building personal relationships with customers.

 By partnering with Cloudtags, an Omnichannel data platform provider, the brand is now able to identify in-store shoppers who have left stores without making a purchase and re-engage them digitally through emails, ads and other formats.
 This program has made a big impact on the company’s sales and successfully drove customers back to the store again.

 As the line between online and offline shopping begins to blur and customers are now feeling more comfortable purchasing items from their homes, it’s time for you to level up your game as well.
-Omni channel is creating a fast track for multichannel retailers to gain the competitive advantages of omnichannel retail.
-So, if you don’t want to be the last person to know about this.
-So gear up, embrace what you have and start building an Omni channel system using your own advantages.
+Omnichannel is creating a fast track for multichannel retailers to gain the competitive advantages of omnichannel retail.
+So, if you don’t want to be the last person to know about this, gear up, embrace what you have, and start building an Omnichannel system using a smart and industry-leading POS system.